VerstandTech/schedlr/README.md

 ## Getting started

-`Schedular` is a simple scheduling library for javascript / typescript.
+`Schedlr` is a simple scheduling library for javascript / typescript.
 It allows you to create schedules programmatically and extend them with your application logic.

 ### Installation